lflannery/rctr-final-project/README.md

 ## Additional Libraries
- Use this section to list all supporting libraries and thier role in the project such as Axios, ReactStrap, D3, etc.
+ Use this section to list all supporting libraries and their role in the project such as Axios, ReactStrap, D3, etc.

+ - Frontity

 ## Code Snippet